 - Over 93% of healthcare organizations have experienced a security breach of some kind over the past five years

-- In 2018, 15 million patient records were compromised from 503 security breaches in the healthcare sector — three times the number of records exposed in 2017.
+- In 2018, 15 million patient records were compromised from 503 security breaches in the healthcare sector.

-- Just one of these data breaches (American Medical Collections Agency), in the summer of 2019, compromised the data of more than 25 million patients.
+- Just one of these data breaches compromised the data of more than 25 million patients.

 It’s time to understand the cyber threats targeting your dental practice (and what you can do about them).

-Phishing is a cyber attack method that attempts to gather personal information—usernames, passwords, credit cards details, even bank account numbers—using deceptive e-mails and links to malicious websites.
+Phishing is a cyber attack method that attempts to gather critical information—usernames, passwords, and even bank account numbers—using deceptive emails and links to malicious websites.
 An estimated 65% of organizations experienced a phishing attack in 2019.

-Phishing relies on realistic-looking emails to fool recipients into clicking a link or opening an attachment in the email.
-Or even convincing a recipient to share confidential information.
-For example, a phishing email may land in a dentist’s or team member’s inbox that is disguised from someone in the very same dental practice or even an important leader in the industry.
+Phishing relies on realistic-looking emails to fool recipients into clicking a link, opening a file, or even convincing a recipient to share confidential information.
+For example, a dentist or team member may receive a phishing email disguised as someone in the same dental practice or an important leader in the industry.

-—American Dental Association (ADA): Three ADA members contacted the ADA to report they received a phishing email signed with ADA President Jeffrey M. Cole’s name that included the ADA logo in an attachment.
+Three American Dental Association (ADA) members contacted the ADA to report they received a phishing email signed with ADA President Jeffrey M. Cole’s name that included the ADA logo in an attachment.
 The attempts did not result in a data breach and an advisory was sent to members.

-— Oregon Department of Human Services: The government agency was targeted with a massive phishing attack that compromised more than 2.5 million emails, after nine employees responded to the malicious email.
+The Oregon Department of Human Services, a government agency, was targeted with a massive phishing attack that compromised more than 2.5 million emails, after nine employees responded to the malicious email.
 One of the largest breaches of the year, this impacted 645,000 patients.

-— UConn Health: More than 326,000 patients were impacted by a phishing attack that accessed a number of employee email accounts.
-For 1,500 patients, Social Security numbers were breached.
+More than 326,000 patients of UConn Health were impacted by a phishing attack that accessed a number of employee email accounts.
+For 1,500 patients, social security numbers were breached.

-Ransomware attacks on the healthcare sector are not only predicted to quadruple this year, they will become even more organized, targeted, and malicious.
+Ransomware attacks on the healthcare sector are not only predicted to quadruple this year, but they will also become even more organized, targeted, and malicious.

 If the data is stolen, much of it is resold by hackers on the dark web.
 From there, it can be used for identity theft and tax scams.
 One estimate put the value of a stolen medical record at $50 on the digital black market, compared to $1 for a stolen social security number or credit card.